SpicePayne/devops-group18/Use Cases/Use_Cases_All_City_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to view all cities within a selected country ordered by population so that I can analyze urban population distribution and identify the major population centers in that country.
+As a Data Analyst, I want to view all cities within a selected country ordered by population so that I can analyze urban population distribution and identify the major population centers in that country for the organization.

 **Scope**
 World Population Reporting System